-Years 7-9 Illness / Misadventure Appeal
+Illness / Misadventure Appeal

-To be completed by the student who is unable to attend/submit an assessment on the due date.
-This form is to be submitted to the Head Teacher Administration the first day back at school immediately after the assessment task or the due date for an assessment task.
-If the Head Teacher Administration is not available, this must be submitted to the Deputy Principal.
+To be completed by student who is unable to attend/submit an assessment task on the duedate.
+This form must be submitted to the Head Teacher the first day back at school immediately after the assessment task or due date for an assessment task.
+If Head Teacher is absent, this must be submitted to the Deputy Principal.

 Student Name:

 Subject:

 Head Teacher: Teacher:

-Assessment Task

-Number and Title:

-(State the e type of task e.g. examination, research task, field work etc.)
+Assessment Title and Number :

+(State whether Examination, Topic or Unit Test, Assignment, Re search Activity, Practical Exercise,

+Practical Test, Field Work, Other)

 Date of Notification: Due Date:

-Date Appeal Submitted:
+Date appeal submitted :

-Details of Appeal: (State sufficient detail to support you case for consideration)
+Details of Appeal:

+(State sufficient detail to support your case for consideration.)

-(Attach all pagass carry modical and other cortificator and refer to the DCUS Assessment relian
+(Attach all necessary medical and other certificates and refer to the DCUC Assessment making)

-(Attach all flecess sary medical and other certificates and refer to the BGHS Assessment policy)
+(Attach all necessary medical and other certificates and refer to the BGHS Assessment policy)

 Student Signature: Date:

 Parent Signature: Date:

-Та ke this form to the Head Teacher of The Faculty

-Appeal Recommendation:
+Head Teacher and Principal Recommendation:

+•

 Head Teacher Signature: Date:

 Principal Signature: Date: